Kalina language: Classification

 Kariʼnja is classified as a Cariban language, in the Guianan Carib branch.
+Kariʼnja is considered "Carib proper" because it exemplifies the core genetic features of the family, such as its complex pronominal prefix system and ergative-absolutive alignment.

 Geographic distribution

 Due to contact with Kariʼnja invaders, some languages have Kariʼnja words incorporated into them, despite being Arawakan languages linguistically.

 A Carib-based lengua generale was once used in the old missions of the Oyapock and surrounding regions, apparently surviving at least along the Uaçá tributary into the 20th century.

 In Suriname, there is a village called Konomerume which is located near the Wajambo River.
-With about 349 people living there, a majority identify as ethnically Kariʼnja and as for who knows the language, the adults are reported to at least have a decent knowledge of it.
+With about 349 people living there, a majority identify as ethnically Kariʼnja and the adults are reported to at least have a decent knowledge of it.
 Those above the age of 65 use the language as a primary language among the members of the community.
 Speakers between the ages of 45 and 65 tend to use the language only when speaking with older residents or elder members of their family, while for the most part using the official languages: Dutch and Sranan Tongo.
 Younger adults between the ages of 20 and 40 for the most part understand the language but do not speak it, and children learn bits about Kariʼnja in school.